KwonNayeon/medium-post-projects/f1_wordcloud/README.md

 - **Basic EDA**: Perform simple analysis and cleaning of the F1 tweets dataset to understand key patterns.
 - **Word Cloud Visualization**: Create a visual representation of the most frequent words in F1-related tweets.
+   - **Basic Word Cloud Creation**
+   - **Advanced Customizations**
       - **Stopword Filtering**: Remove common words (like "the", "is", etc.) to focus on the most important words in the tweets.
       - **Custom Colormaps**: Adjust the word cloud's appearance using different color schemes from `matplotlib` and user-defined colormaps.
       - **Image Masking**: Shape the word cloud using a custom image mask, allowing words to form specific shapes (e.g., racing car).

 ## Data Source